Rpc

 interface of the CoreRef

 handle.
-Generally, developers will not directly use the interfaces provided by aimrt::rpc::RpcHandleRef
+Generally, developers do not directly use the interfaces provided by aimrt::rpc::RpcHandleRef

-.
-Instead, they will generate some stub code based on the RPC IDL files to encapsulate the RpcHandleRef
+, but instead generate some stub code based on the RPC IDL file, wrap the RpcHandleRef

-handle, and then use these encapsulated interfaces in business code.
+handle, and then use these wrapped interfaces in business code.

-The specific forms of these encapsulated interfaces will be introduced in subsequent sections of this document.
+The specific form of these wrapped interfaces will be introduced in subsequent sections of this document.
 When using RPC functionality, developers need to follow these steps to use these interfaces:

 Client side: